 This tool is intended to help small businesses and practitioners determine their eligibility for the credit and the possible amount of the credit.
 Primarily, you may qualify for the credit if you can answer "yes" to these questions:

 This tool can help you estimate it.
 However, this estimator does not determine:

-Why just an estimate?
 The credit provided by the estimator is based on the information you entered.
-We can't guarantee the amount without a complete and thorough review of your situation - which is beyond the scope of this tool.
-Also, the 2012 credit estimate is based on the 2010 figures of the State Average Premium Limitation, which is adjusted for inflation every year.
+We can't guarantee the amount without a complete review of your situation.

 To use the estimator, you'll need certain information, including:

-You can find a complete list of what you need in the information needed section of the estimator's instructions.
-You can get more information and IRS resources at the IRS Small Business Health Care Tax Credit for Small Employers page on www.irs.gov.
+You can find a complete list of what you need to claim the credit in the information needed section of the estimator's instructions.
+You can get more information and IRS resources at Small Business Health Care Tax Credit for Small Employers and from the Affordable Care Act Tax Provisions.